SWEETSER

 Sweetser may use your health care information to contact you to remind you of an appointment or to provide information about treatment alternatives or other health services or about Sweetser and our programs.
 We may also use it to contact you for fundraising purposes, but if we do so, you have the right to choose not to receive subsequent fundraising communications and we will offer you the option to do so.

-Sweetser may disclose your health care information to another person or entity performing services on Sweetser’s behalf which relate to treatment, payment or health care operations and which require access to your information.
-That person or entity will have access to your information only to perform those services and must agree in writing to maintain the confidentiality of your information.
+Sweetser may disclose your health care information to another person or entity performing services on Sweetser’s behalf which require access to your information.
+That person or entity will have access to your information only to perform those services and must agree in writing to maintain the confidentiality of your information and to be subject to the federal HIPAA privacy rules.

-Sweetser may disclose your health care information without your authorization as permitted or required by applicable law, including any of the following: to comply with public health statutes and rules; to make any required reports of abuse or neglect; to comply with health care oversight activities of a government agency (such as licensing); to comply with a court order, search warrant or other lawful process; to allow approved research projects to be conducted; to provide information to a medical examiner in the event of your death; to avert a serious threat to your or anyone else’s health or safety; or to provide information for workers’ compensation purposes.
+Sweetser may disclose your health care information without your authorization as permitted or required by applicable law, including any of the following: to comply with public health statutes and rules; to provide pertinent information to a person authorized by law to act on your behalf such as a legal guardian, agent under a health care power of attorney or surrogate; to make any required reports of abuse or neglect; to comply with health care oversight activities of a government agency (such as licensing); to comply with a court order, search warrant or other lawful process; to assist law enforcement to identify or locate a suspect, fugitive or material witness; to report evidence of a crime committed on Sweetser’s premises; to allow approved research projects to be conducted; to provide information to a medical examiner in the event of your death; to avert a serious threat to your or anyone else’s health or safety; or to provide information for workers’ compensation purposes.

 Sweetser participates in HealthInfoNet, a statewide health information exchange (HIE) designated by the State of Maine.
 The HIE is a secure computer system for health care providers to use to share your important health information to support treatment and continuity of care.
 As a participant, Sweetser makes available to the HIE the health care information of yourself and other Sweetser clients related to services you receive from Sweetser, which may include but is not limited to assessments, diagnoses, treatment plans, progress notes, crisis plans, test reports, medication evaluations and prescriptions.
 To ensure your health information is entered into the correct record, also included are your full name and birth date.
 The information is accessible to other participating providers to support treatment and healthcare operations.
 All information contained in the HIE is kept private and used in accordance with applicable state and federal laws and regulations.
 Under Maine law, because Sweetser is a licensed mental health agency, the HIE may only make information from your Sweetser health record available to other providers if you give permission for your mental health information to be made available (called “opting in”) or if there is an emergency involving either a serious threat to someone’s health or safety or an imminent risk of serious harm to you.